AmbireTech/wallet/README.md

 * Link to the Help Center added
 * Top right dropdown with helpful links
 * Improved parsing of Uniswap V3 transactions following their updated router

+### Third sprint (v0.4.0)
+* Ability to add custom tokens
+* More frequent updating of balances
+* Ability to ask for your confirmation email to be resent